olebittner/GoodOfflineGames/README.md

 # GoodOfflineGames

-Command line tool to download your drm-free game collection for full offline access.
+Command line tool to download your drm-free game collections for offline access.

 It provides support for multiple accounts and is easily expandable to add more content and authentication providers.